So far in 2024, Octopus prices have gone increased once in line with a rise in the energy price cap.

-However, over the past few months wholesale prices have dropped far enough that the Energy Price Guarantee will be stopped and the price cap will come back into force from July 2023 at a level of £2,074.
+However, over the past few months wholesale prices have dropped far enough that the Energy Price Guarantee will be stopped and the price cap came back into force from July 2023 at a level of £2,074.
 It then lowered again to £1,834 but has since risen to £1,928 for the period from January to April 2024.

 You can read about previous price changes from other suppliers below:

 The next energy price cap level is currently projected to drop.
 It will be announced in February 2024 to come into effect in April.

 Find out which suppliers have increased or decreased their energy prices and how that affects your energy bills in 2024.Learn more